Hallucinations and delusions

 You may have hallucinations where you see people, particularly relatives, animals or even insects, that aren’t there.

 If you've had a visual hallucination, it is likely that you will be able to describe what you have seen in detail.
 The images may go away quickly or be remembered for a long time.

 These are a different type of hallucination.
 If you experience an illusion, you will see real things in a different way from how they look in real life.
-For example, patterns on carpets and wallpapers may seem like they are moving or a coat hanging on a door may look like a person.
+For example, patterns on carpets and wallpapers may seem like they are moving, or a coat hanging ona door may look like a person.

 How can hallucinations affect me?

 Hallucinations can be quite frightening, especially when you don’t realise that the things you see, hear or feel aren’t actually real.
 Some people will be aware that they are hallucinating, and some won’t be.

 Delusions can include:

-- Paranoia.
 You may believe you’re the victim of a conspiracy, or that someone is trying to hurt or harm you.

 Simple blood or urine tests may help to make sure that another problem, such as a fever resulting from a chest or bladder infection, is not causing your hallucinations or delusions.

-Talk to your family and carers
+Talk to your family

 Research shows that experiencing hallucinations or delusions can have a big effect on the quality of life of people with Parkinson’s.
 It can also be very upsetting to carers and can put stress on relationships.